 For FLOS, Grawunder created the Wan Spot adjustable ceiling light.
-True to her art, Grawunder made sure that the somewhat understated lamp was available in vibrant finishes including shiny white and enameled green.
+True to her art, Grawunder made sure that the somewhat understated modern table lamp was available in vibrant finishes including shiny white and enameled green.

 The architect-designer, who is known to use energy-efficient methods of production, sticks to basic materials like stainless steel and painted metal using light, color, and shape to bring out beauty.